farazahmad759/dricup-cli/README.md

 You will save hours of your development.
 # Getting started
-You get CRUD APIs in three simple steps.
+You get CRUD APIs in six simple steps.
 ## Step 1
 Install the package globally using
 ```